vercel/integrations/delete-hooks/README.md

 npm install
 ```

-Then run this UiHook locally with:
+Then run it locally with:

 ```
 now dev -p 5005
 ```

-## Tunnel local UiHook URL with `ngrok`
+## Tunnel local Delete Hook URL with `ngrok`

-Since the UiHook is run locally, it needs to be publicly exposed using a tunnel service like [`ngrok`](https://ngrok.com).
+Since this example is run locally, it needs to be publicly exposed using a tunnel service like [`ngrok`](https://ngrok.com).
 After you download it, start it with the command `./ngrok http 5005`.
 This will give you a public URL in the form of `http://<id>.ngrok.io` that you will use it when creating the integration.

 ## Create the Integration